Vitozz/cppAlsaVolume/README.md

 	- mute sound on middleclick and by checkbox selection
 	- enable or disable sound card switches in settings dialog
 	- use PulseAaudio volume controll (optionally)

+Warning!!!
+With AppIndicator in KDE5 the scroll-event is not working.
+Use Restore menu item to control volume with slider.